 - 1. Set the AuthMech connection attribute to 1. - 2.
 Choose one: - To use the default realm defined in your Kerberos setup, do not set the KrbRealm attribute. - Or, if your Kerberos setup does not define a default realm or if the realm of your Hive server is not the default, then set the appropriate realm using the KrbRealm attribute. - 3.
-Set the KrbHostFQDN attribute to the fully qualified domain name of the Hive Server 2
+Optionally, if you are using MIT Kerberos and a Kerberos realm is specified using the KrbRealm connection attribute, then choose one: - To have the Kerberos layer canonicalize the server's service principal name, leave the ServicePrincipalCanonicalization attribute set to 1.